themi/magrav/hat-pack/00-Glossary.md

 > A voltmeter is an instrument used for measuring electrical potential difference between two points in an electric circuit.
 Analog voltmeters move a pointer across a scale in proportion to the voltage of the circuit; digital voltmeters give a numerical display of voltage by use of an analog to digital converter.

 #### Power Unit
 > Keshe Foundation Magrav Power Unit.
-A unit created from nanocoated copper wire (coils) and GaNS that when connected to a power source produce plasma energy.
+A unit created from nanocoated copper wire (coils) and GANS that when connected to a power source produce plasma energy.